wmdev0808/PHP/challenge-003/README.md

   Weak maps are effectively key value stores that allow for garbage collection.
 You won't reach for these often, but they're nonetheless an important tool to have in your belt.

+- Pros: Support Garbage Collection

+- Use case

+  - You want to associate an object with a piece of data

 ## 09. Union and Pseudo Types

 - About